-Like other tropical tunas, skipjack tuna grow fast, up to nearly 4 feet and over 70 pounds, and have a short life span compared to other temperate tunas, around 8 to 12 years.
+Like other tropical tunas, skipjack tuna grow fast, up to nearly 4 feet and more than 70 pounds, and have a short life span compared to other temperate tunas, around 8 to 12 years.
 In the Pacific, skipjack are able to reproduce when they reach about 1.3 feet in length.
 They spawn throughout the year in tropical waters and seasonally (spring to early fall) in subtropical waters.
 Depending on their size, females produce between 100,000 and 2 million eggs each time they spawn.
 Once fertilized, the eggs hatch in about 1 day, depending on temperature.
 Skipjack spawn more than once a season, and some spawn almost every day.

 Skipjack tuna are opportunistic feeders, preying on a variety of fish, crustaceans, cephalopods, and mollusks.
 Cannibalism is also common.
 Large pelagic fishes such as billfish, sharks, and other large tunas prey on skipjack tuna.